nishantkelkar-blog/nishantkelkar-blog.github.io/_posts/2025-07-30-cuda-concepts-p2.md

 ## Separating out CUDA and C++ codes

-[This blog](https://developer.nvidia.com/blog/separate-compilation-linking-cuda-device-code/) post from Nvidia is also a great resource to understand in greater detail what is happening behind the scenes when using `nvcc` for compilation and a separate tool like `g++` for linking.
+[This blog](https://developer.nvidia.com/blog/separate-compilation-linking-cuda-device-code/) post from Nvidia is a great resource to understand in greater detail what is happening behind the scenes when using `nvcc` for compilation and a separate tool like `g++` for linking.